 33. Gut instinct: What’s my gut instinct when pondering this item – let it go, or keep it?

-What other criteria do YOU use to sort your clothing?
+Consider: What other criteria do you find useful when sorting and assessing your clothing?